 The NEBOSH International General Certificate in Occupational Health and Safety (IG) is intended for managers, supervisors and employees based outside the UK, and those embarking on a career in health and safety, who require a broad knowledge and understanding of health and safety principles and practices.
 The qualification focuses on international standards and management systems, enabling candidates to effectively discharge workplace health and safety responsibilities in any employment sector, in all parts of the world.
-The IGC qualification meets the academic requirements for Technician Membership (Tech IOSH) of Institution of Occupational Safety and Health (IOSH) and Associate membership (AIIRSM) of the International Institute of Risk and Safety Management (IIRSM) and provides a sound basis for progression on to the NEBOSH International Diploma.

 No formal qualifications are required but candidates must have a reasonable standard of written English.